 Dabbing accessory that restricts airflow and traps heat around domeless nails or bangers, allowing the cannabis concentrate to vaporize at a lower temperature, preserving the quality and flavor of the concentrate.

-Before I got my carb cap, all my concentrates tasted the same — but now that I have it, I can really taste the difference.
+Before I created a homemade carb cap, all my concentrates tasted the same — but now that I have it, I can really taste the difference.

 While the functionality of all carb caps is the same — to trap heat and lower the temperature at which dabs will vaporize — there are a number of different types and styles that are ideal for different dabbing setups.